jlonsdale/bank-tech-test/README.md

-#Setup
+# Setup

-  *Clone this repo*
+  🔴Clone this repo

-  *run bundle install*
+  🔴run bundle install

-  *run ruby lib/bank_account*
+  🔴run ruby lib/bank_account

-  *create a new account with my_account = BankAccount.new*
+  🔴create a new account with my_account = BankAccount.new

-  *now you are able to run all commands on your BankAccount, such as: .deposit, .withdraw and .view'*
+  🔴now you are able to run all commands on your BankAccount, such as: .deposit, .withdraw and .view'

-#Plan
+# Plan

-##Object Creation
+## Object Creation

-  *BankAccount object : (Handles withdrawing money, depositing money and storing the history of actions)*
+  🔴BankAccount object : (Handles withdrawing money, depositing money and storing the history of actions)

-  *BankHistory object : (Represents a single action of the user, stores date and details about the action)*
+  🔴BankHistory object : (Represents a single action of the user, stores date and details about the action)

-  *BankPrinter object : (Handles printing the bank details in a pleasing format)*
+  🔴BankPrinter object : (Handles printing the bank details in a pleasing format)